• Study

 Additionally, you can run a fundraiser for your semester abroad.
 At Volunteer Forever, we offer fundraising tools.
 Simply set up a Volunteer Forever account to get started.
 To learn how that process works, see our tutorial and read over some fundraising success stories.

-Handle your finances before anything else.
-In addition to finding a study abroad program within budget and applying for scholarships and grants, do a careful calculation of how much money you’ll need in your host country.
+Organize your finances before anything else.
+In addition to finding a study abroad program within budget and applying for scholarships and grants, calculate how much money you’ll need in your host country.

-For your calculation, analyze cost of living in your destination.
-For example, Numbeo has a solid cost of living by country index that breaks down the price of everything, like rent, groceries, dining, and entertainment.
+For your calculation, analyze the cost of living in your destination.
+For example, Numbeo has a solid cost of living by country index that breaks down the price of everything, such as groceries, rent, dining, and entertainment.

 Next, get all your important documents and materials in order (paper and digital).
 The list should include: